 “Please do.
 But you can take your time.
 I have to finish a few things first.”
 I replied.

-Sean peered briefly at the computer monitor and pile so folder beside the keyboard, then shook his head.
+Sean peered briefly at the computer monitor, the pile of folders besides the keyboard, and then shook his head.
 “Got it.
 I’ll be back with her in ten minutes.
 Be sure you’re ready then.”